rtCamp/ps-analysis-tool-wiki/PSAT-Landing-Page.md

 ## Stories

 The PSAT Stories section offers interactive narratives showcasing PSAT's capabilities with engaging visualizations.
-Find concise overviews of the Privacy Sandbox APIs and their implementation.
+You can find concise overviews of the Privacy Sandbox APIs and their implementation.
 Explore the stories by filtering by category and tag, or by searching by title.
-Access the full story by clicking on the story.
+Access the full story by clicking on it.

 <img width="1200" alt="PSAT Stories" src="images/psat-landing-page/psat_v1.0.0_stories_2025_06_30.png">